w3c/voiceinteraction/source/SOURCE.md

 ### Configuring Keys

-As of now, everything is hard coded, yo you will need to replace your OpenAI developer key in the file w3c/voiceinteraction/ipa/external/ipa/chatgpt/chatgptadapter.cpp
+As of now, everything is hard coded, you will need to replace your OpenAI developer key in the file w3c/voiceinteraction/ipa/reference/external/ipa/chatgpt/chatgptadapter.cpp

 Replace OPENAI-DEVELOPER-KEY with your actual key